 While the only two sixth-grade classes were out on the playground one April Fool’s Day, we put our heads together and came up with a plan.
 At the end of recess, instead of returning to our own classrooms, those of us in Mr. Jackson’s class and the others from Mr. Ingram’s class would switch places.
-Without tipping off the prank to either teacher, we would file into the wrong classroom and take seats.
+Without tipping off the prank to either teacher, we’d file into the wrong classrooms and take seats.
 The rooms were right next to each other in the hall.

 When he did, he stopped short in his tracks.
 A look of startled puzzlement came across his face as he gazed around the classroom at all the unfamiliar faces.
 He didn’t say a word as we stared back at him and waited for a reaction.